00rayan/cardgame/docs.md

 ## Cards

 Each card is an object of the class animal().
 The animal class contains these properties; name, ATK, DEF, COST, ELEMENT, ABILITY.
-They are all stored for each card.
+They are all stored inside each card.

 ## Decks